Into-The-Grey/RaidAssist/README.md

 **Questions, bugs, or feature ideas?**

 * Open an [issue](https://github.com/Into-The-Grey/RaidAssist/issues)
-* PRs and suggestions welcome!
+* PRs and suggestions are always welcome!